Updated On: November 10, 2023 by Ciaran Connolly

 An Eagle Dropped the Very First Claddagh Ring

 This time, the story concerns Margaret Joyce.
-She was rather known as Margaret of the Bridges as she built the bridges of Connacht.
-She actually built them by using her substantial inheritance from her first marriage who was a wealthy Spanish merchant.
+She was commonly known as Margaret of the Bridges because she built the bridges of Connacht.
+She funded their construction by using her substantial inheritance from her first marriage to a wealthy Spanish merchant.

 The Celtic Cross – Symbols of Ireland

 The Celtic cross is instantly recognisable for its beautiful and intricate design.
 It is one of the main symbols of Ireland and Scotland and can be seen across hundreds of cemeteries in both countries.
 It also extends to different places around the United Kingdom, including England and Wales.

 We cannot quite confirm where these special crosses originated from.
 There are different competing tales which describe different origins of the tradition we observe today.
 One popular theory claims that St. Patrick was the one to introduce this Celtic cross to Ireland.
 He converted many people from Paganism to Christianity.